netesf13d/atomic-dynamics/README.md

   - Pre-determined sequences
 * Many examples to illustrate what is possible with the package.

 The code was written while I was rushing to finish writting my thesis.
 Although it works and is provided with many examples, the structure is inelegant and the code is severely lacking documentation.
 In other words, this code needs a complete refactoring.

-However, I do not maintain it anymore.
+I do not maintain it anymore.